the message center

 Every message is documented in a clear, consistent format, ensuring the right information is captured and delivered without confusion.

-Messages are delivered based on your defined dispatch instructions.
+Messages are delivered based on your dispatch instructions.

 You determine how messages are sent, who receives them, and when they are delivered, based on the type of call and your workflow.